 For his leadership and contributions in the development of video servers and networking architectures and, in particular, his vision of using data networks to move compressed video and digitized audio between video servers.
 It was this vision that led to the development of a family of standardized professional file exchange formats starting with the General Exchange Format (GXF) and evolving to MXF.

 In recognition of his role as a consistent contributor and innovator in areas ranging from receiver design to digital transmission, and a contributor to standards activities in many areas.
 Mr. Bretl is a Principal Engineer in Electronic Systems R&D at Zenith/LG.
 He received the BSEE from Illinois Institute of Technology in 1966 and joined Zenith in 1975.
 Wayne is an expert in television systems and theory, analog and digital communications, color reproduction, and MPEG digital video coding.
 He holds more than 20 patents, and has published many papers, including two award-winning papers on digital television transmission.

-2004, Stephen W. Long, for his recognition of the significance of metadata in converged imaging and data systems, his support for its development within SMPTE, and his leadership in bringing its first implementations to fruition.
+For his recognition of the significance of metadata in converged imaging and data systems, his support for its development within SMPTE, and his leadership in bringing its first implementations to fruition.

 Dr. Kerns Powers